x54-studio/Hive/backend/README.md

 - **Flask:** The web framework that powers the RESTful API.
 - **Flask-CORS:** To handle cross-origin resource sharing.
 - **Flask-JWT-Extended & PyJWT:** For JWT-based authentication.
+- **Flask-Limiter:** For rate limiting API endpoints.
 - **Flask-Swagger-UI:** For interactive API documentation.
+- **Pydantic:** For request validation and data modeling.
 - **PyMongo:** For interacting with MongoDB.
 - **python-dotenv:** For managing environment variables.
 - **bcrypt:** For secure password hashing.
 - **Docker:** For containerizing and deploying the application.
-- **Linting & Testing:** Using tools like Flake8, Pylint, and pytest for code quality and testing.
+- **Linting & Testing:** Using tools like Flake8, Pylint, and unittest for code quality and testing.

 ---